-Many projects in the genomics field rely on increasingly large data sets, analyzing, for example, genomes of thousands of individuals affected by a particular disease.
-It is paramount to understand how large data sets can be managed and processed in an efficient way and how next-generation sequencing processing pipelines and workflows can be used to benefit such large-scale projects.
+Many projects in genomics rely on increasingly large data sets, analyzing, for example, genomes of thousands of individuals affected by a particular disease.
+It is paramount to understand how large data sets can be managed and processed in an efficient way and how Next-Generation Sequencing processing pipelines and workflows can be used to benefit such large-scale projects.
 In this course, we will introduce some of the existing technologies, tools and platforms available for this aim, including Apache Spark, GMQL, Amazon WS, Galaxy, and KNIME.
 We will also discuss some examples of software libraries in different programming languages (mainly Python and R) that can help to design own tools and pipelines.

 Risultati apprendimento attesi

 Given the vastness of the topics presented, the ultimate goal of the course is not an in-depth knowledge of specific data analysis approaches, but rather to provide a broad overview of different solutions paired with the understanding of strengths and weaknesses of different methodologies and computing environments for managing scientific workflows used for big data analysis in the field of genomics.

 - Main concepts and issues (4 hours): challenges that need to be addressed; advantages of workflow management for big data applications; multi-source and heterogeneous data integration; reproducibility of results.